probil/vue-socket.io-extended/README.md

 ## :grey_exclamation: Prerequisites

 You must have a running Socket.IO server before starting any Vue/Socket.IO project!
-You can build a simple Node/Socket.IO server by following the documentation [here](https://socket.io).
+Instructions on how to build a Node/Socket.IO server can be found [here](https://socket.io).

 ## :grey_exclamation: Software Requirements